 In order to fully experience the distinctive strengths of the department as a whole, students studying international relations at Rutgers are encouraged to take classes in other fields that focus on themes critical to international relations: interstate war and intrastate political violence, international and comparative political economy, and American as well as comparative foreign policy.
 An early research orientation is strongly encouraged.
 Descriptions of seminars not listed in the IR curriculum section (see below) can be found in the Political Science Graduate Handbook or Website.

-Majors and minors in International Relations must take the proseminar and a total of two seminars chosen from two of the following three categories: 1) interstate and intrastate warfare (522 or 001), 2) international political economy (630), and 3) foreign policy (530, 569, or 002).
-All IR majors must take fifteen credits in the field, and either 790:633 Multivariate Techniques or 790:634 Game Theory for Political Scientists, or the equivalent approved by the field.
+Majors and minors in International Relations must take the pro-seminar and a total of two seminars chosen from two of the following three categories: 1) interstate and intrastate warfare, 2) international political economy, and 3) foreign policy.
+All IR majors must take fifteen credits in the field and an advanced quantitative or qualitative research methods course in addition to Multivariate Analysis.
+Courses satisfying this requirement include Maximum Likelihood Methods, Game Theory for Political Scientists, Measurement, Experimental Methods, Field Research, or an equivalent approved by the field.
 IR minors must take nine credits in the field.
 In addition, majors must have an IR field advisor; students planning to major or minor in IR should contact one of the faculty members affiliated with the IR field.

 16:790.521.Proseminar: Theories of International Politics